American Association of Neurological Surgeons: Membership

 The AANS is composed of board-certified neurosurgeons from around the world as well as medical students, neurosurgical support staff, and physicians in associated fields of practice.

 Legislative advocacy

-Throughout its history, the AANS has taken stances on a number of key legislative issues affecting neurosurgical professionals and their patients.
+Throughout its history, the AANS has taken stances on legislative issues affecting neurosurgical professionals and their patients.
 Efforts include patient safety and quality improvement, tort reform, and issues relating to the Emergency Medical Treatment and Active Labor Act.
 In addition to a professional staff office in Washington, D.C., the AANS maintains a member-driven Washington Committee to advocate for a number of causes.
 Washington staff maintains the Neurosurgery Blog which highlights the latest legislative activities affecting health care and the neurosurgical specialty.

 Publications

 Since 1944, the AANS has published the Journal of Neurosurgery.
 In addition, the quarterly AANS Neurosurgeon focuses on "issues related to legislation, workforce and practice management."
 Each issue is centered on different themes, and past themes include humanitarian neurosurgery, neurosurgeons as patients, stereotactic radiosurgery, and neurovascular neurosurgery.